xl-alt/SEKD/README.md

-# A Lightweight Knowledge Distillation Framework for Fine-Grained Crop Segmentation in Precision Agriculture
+# A Multi-Level Knowledge Distillation for Enhanced Crop Segmentation in Precision Agriculture

 ## Introduction